duthied/Free-Friendika/doc/AddonStorageBackend.md

 ## Register a storage backend class

-Each backend must be registered in the system when the plugin is installed, to be aviable.
+Each backend must be registered in the system when the plugin is installed, to be available.

 `DI::facStorage()->register(string $class)` is used to register the backend class.